 (November 29, 2017) A guarantee: if the sentence starts with “you should just,” what comes after nothing you want to hear.
 “Should” is on the evil side.
 “Just” implies an ease of execution that’s often disconnected from reality.
 When you put them together, they create a phrase guaranteed to generate misery.
 It’s a safe bet…… Continue reading You should just.

 (November 15, 2017) Recovering from an eating disorder is hard work.
-Recovery is a daily slog that’s tiring as hell.
-Complaining about it reminds me that I’m blessed: I’m still here: too many other people I’ve known and cared for haven’t been as lucky.
-Unfortunately, the complaining sets off a round of self-criticism.
-According to…… Continue reading Letting eating disorders go.
+Recovery is a daily slog, tiring as hell, and the desire to quit the second you start is ever-present.
+Complaining reminds me that I’m blessed: I’m still here.
+Too many others I’ve known and cared for haven’t been as lucky.
+Unfortunately, it also sets…… Continue reading Letting the eating disorder go.

 (November 12, 2017) Trigger warning: blunt discussion of eating disorder behaviors.
 My history with hotel rooms is complicated.
 They’re great when I’m on vacation with others.
 I have other hotel stories in my past, however.
 I don’t like revisiting my past, but I’m learning that if I don’t own it, forgive myself for it, and…… Continue reading Hotel rooms are dangerous places.